fiftysixkbit/hockeyhornsliveprivacypolicy/index.md

 ## Privacy Policy

 56kbit built the Hockey Horns Live app as an Ad Supported app.
-This SERVICE is provided by 56kbit at no cost and is intended for use as is.
+This Service is provided by 56kbit at no cost and is intended for use as-is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Information if anyone decided to use my Service.
+This Privacy Policy is used to inform visitors regarding my policies with the collection, use, and disclosure of Information if anyone decided to use this Service.

-If you choose to use my Service, then you agree to the collection and use of Information in relation to this policy.
+If you choose to use this Service, then you agree to the collection and use of Information in relation to this policy.
 The Information that I collect is used for providing and improving the Service.
 I will not use or share your Information with anyone except as described in this Privacy Policy.

 **Information Collection and Use**